-The Director of Environmental Services gave a performance update, as requested by Councillor Sell at the previous Scrutiny meeting in October.
-The presentation has been appended to the minutes.
+The Director of Environmental Services gave a performance update, the presentation is appended to the minutes.

 Councillor Reeve apologised that there had been no written report, he said that the Service was considering what changes to make but there were no definite plans yet.
 He thanked the Environmental Services Team for their hard work during a difficult period.
 He said that a future plan for the department was underway, focusing on staffing, replacement of vehicles and delivery locations.